AnnaLangener/QualitativeCodingApp/README.md

 Continuation is refused if either the source or output data has changed since the recorded hashes.
 Load the settings as a template to start a new session instead.
-CSV files without these JSON sidecars cannot be resumed;
+CSV files without these JSON settings files cannot be resumed;
 the previous automatic restart behavior and old-file compatibility have been removed.

 ### What the JSON contains

-The sidecar records its schema and hash format, coding activity, coder, UTC start time, source filename and SHA-256 hash, output filename and SHA-256 hash, participant column and ID, display columns, and ordered coding variables.
+The JSON settings file records its schema and hash format, coding activity, coder, UTC start time, source filename and SHA-256 hash, output filename and SHA-256 hash, participant column and ID, display columns, and ordered coding variables.
 Each variable that uses a codebook includes the original